 If you’ve had the pleasure of seeing a large format 3D printer in action, then you’re not likely to forget it any time soon.
 They occupy a big footprint, ranging from occupying a benchtop to a towering edifice of metal and plastic.

-Here are some of the best large format 3D printers suitable for small business with relatively modest price tags.
-You’ll find all the relevant technical specs and features to help you reach an informed decision on which large format 3D printer to choose.
+Here are some of the best large 3D printers suitable for small business with relatively modest price tags.
+You’ll find all the relevant technical specs and features to help you reach an informed decision on which large 3D printer to choose.

 If you are not sure about buying a large format 3D printer, then we recommend you skip ahead to the addendum: Factors to Consider Before Buying a Large Format 3D Printer for your Business

 The perforated, heated build platform on this large-format 3D printer is an important feature that it allows you to print with sturdy ABS filament.
 Materials are provided on massive 2kg spools, with indicators to see how much filament is left.

 Another upgrade that has immediate effects on the quality of the prints; the M300 ships with side covers that help maintain a constant temperature.
 This mitigates warping that can occur when there are sudden changes of temperature in the workspace.

 If you need a large format 3D printer that works out of the box with very little setup, and which produces reliable and consistent results, then the Zortrax M300 would make a great large format 3D printer for your small business.